Where To Go For Gorilla Trekking in Rwanda and Uganda 2022 – Best Gorilla Trekking Destinations

 To obtain one, a visitor can get one at Uganda Wildlife Authority the authorized body to issue these permits or from an authorized tour operator or agent.
 Where To Go For Gorilla Trekking Tours and what you need to know!

 Gorilla permits in Uganda are relatively affordable as compared to her counterpart Rwanda.
-In Uganda, a permit costs $600 (will be $700 from 1st July 2020) and in Rwanda, it costs $1500.
+In Uganda, a permit used to costs $600 ( $700 since 1st July 2020) and in Rwanda, it costs $1500.
 Budget tourists are able to track gorillas in Uganda and save (between $800 and $900) for other expenses.